timmb/HarmonicMotion/README.md

 1. Clone the git repository to a folder, e.g. ~/HarmonicMotion.
 2. Download and install CMake: http://www.cmake.org/cmake/resources/software.html
-3. Download and install Qt 5.3: http://qt-project.org/downloads *NB* You need to install Qt to its default location in your home folder otherwise many annyoing problems will arise when building.
+3. Download and install Qt 5: http://qt-project.org/downloads *NB* You need to install Qt to its default location in your home folder otherwise many annyoing problems will arise when building.
 4. Download and install Cinder 0.8.0 either using the Mac OSX package or by cloning it from github: http://libcinder.org/download/
 5. Open CMake.
 In the box marked _Where is the source code_, put in _HarmonicMotion_/src where _HarmonicMotion_ is the folder you cloned to in step 1.
 In the box marked _Where to build the binaries_, put in _HarmonicMotion_/xcode.
 Below there is a list of settings - you can leave all of these as they are except _CinderDir_ which you need to set to the location of your Cinder installation from step 4.
 6. Click Configure.
 Click Done if this then shows a dialog.
-When it's finished configuring, press Generate.
+If you get a fina message saying _Configuration Incomplete!_ after an error complaining that CMake couldn't find Qt5Core then you will need to edit the src/gui/CMakeLists.txt file, search for QT5_PATH and check the line that looks like `QT5_PATH $ENV{HOME}/Qt/5.6/clang_64/`.
+This is looking for Qt in ~/Qt/5.6/clang_64.
+If your version is different from 5.6 then you may need to update this line to match.
+Go back to CMake, go to the File menu and choose Delete Cache.
+Then try Configure again.
+When it's finished configuring and there are no errors, press Generate.
 7. You should now have an Xcode project in _HarmonicMotion_/xcode.
 Open this and select HarmonicMotionGui from the list of schemes (on the upper left, which will initially be set to ALL_BUILD).
 Press the big play button to build and run the toolkit.
 8. At present, the schemes that CMake creates are set to build in Debug mode which will be slower than necessary for general use.
 To change it to the faster Release mode: click on the list of schemes, select Edit Scheme, choose HarmonicMotionGui from the menu at the top, click on Run HarmonicMotionGui on the list on the left side, then change the Build Configuration option from Debug to Release.
 Press OK then click on the play button again.
 9. The app bundle will be placed in _HarmonicMotion_/bin/Debug or _HarmonicMotion_/bin/Release.